MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/shopify/synchronize-customers.md

 3. Choose the **Sync Customers** action.

 Alternatively, you can use the **Start Customer Sync** action on the **Shopify Customers** window or search for **Sync Customers** batch job.

+You can schedule the task to be performed in an automated manner.
+For more information, see [Schedule recurring tasks](background.md#to-schedule-recurring-tasks).

 ## <a name="see-also"></a>See Also